Jared Taylor

 Samuel Jared Taylor (born September 15, 1951) is an American white supremacist and editor of American Renaissance, an online magazine espousing such opinions, which was founded by Taylor in 1990.

 He is also the president of American Renaissance's parent organization, New Century Foundation, through which many of his books have been published.
 He is a former member of the advisory board of The Occidental Quarterly and a former director of the National Policy Institute, a Virginia-based white nationalist think tank.
 He is also a board member and spokesperson of the Council of Conservative Citizens.

-Taylor and many of his affiliated organizations are accused of promoting racist ideologies by civil rights groups, news media, and academics studying racism in the United States.
+Taylor and many of his affiliated organizations have been accused of promoting racist ideologies by civil rights groups, journalists, and academics studying racism in the United States.

 Early life and education

-Taylor was born on September 15, 1951, to Christian missionary parents from Virginia in Kobe, Japan.
+Samuel Jared Taylor was born on September 15, 1951, to Christian missionary parents from Virginia in Kobe, Japan.
 He lived in Japan until he was 16 years old and attended Japanese schools up to the age of 12, becoming fluent in Japanese.

 He attended Yale University, where he earned a Bachelor of Arts in philosophy in 1973.
 Taylor then spent three years in France and received a Master of Arts degree in international economics at Sciences Po in 1978.
 During a period that interrupted his undergraduate and later graduate college years, he worked and traveled extensively in West Africa, improving his French in the Francophone regions of the continent.
 Taylor is fluent in French, Japanese, and English.